andrebergvind/andrebergvind/README.md

 ## Exercise and Student Cognitive Performance

-A data analysis project for my dissertation, exploring the relationship between physical exercise and students' perceived cognitive performance and short-term academic productivity.
+A life science and human performance research study, conducted for my capstone dissertation project, exploring the relationship between physical exercise and students' perceived cognitive performance and short-term academic productivity.

 This study primarily applies descriptive analysis to summarize participant responses, complemented by exploratory data analysis to identify patterns and relationships between exercise and perceived academic productivity.